Cortlando/chat-room-app/README.md

 ## Known Bugs
-- Everyone unlogged in user gets the same guest number attached to them
+- Every unloggedin user gets the same guest number attached to them
 - Chat box doesn't automatically scroll when new messages are sent